invisageable/zo/crates/compiler/README.md

 |-- zo-ast              # The `zo` abstract syntax tree.
 |-- zo-builder          # The builder — used to build the ouput machine code.
 |-- zo-codegen          # The code generation phase of the compiler.
+|-- zo-codegen-llvm     # The LLVM code generation phase of the compiler.
 |-- zo-codegen-py       # The Python code generation phase of the compiler.
 |-- zo-codegen-wasm     # The WASM code generation phase of the compiler.
 |-- zo-compiler         # The `zo` compiler.